Opinion: the prospective visit of Pope Francis to Ireland this year is significant for many reasons

 The size of the crowds, the charisma of the pontiff,and the general excitement generated by the visit in 1979 could not disguise the fact that secularisation in Ireland was gathering pace.
 Census returns demonstrate this.
 In 2016, there was a sharp drop in the percentage of the Irish population (78 per cent) who identify as Catholic and the first fall was recorded in absolute numbers for five decades.

-It is anticipated (but not yet confirmed) that Pope Francis will visit Ireland as part of the ninth international World Meeting of Families (WMF).
+Pope Francis will visit Ireland in August as part of the ninth international World Meeting of Families (WMF).
 First held in 1994, the WMF is an international gathering convened every three years in a different location and the reigning Pope has attended six of the previous eight such meetings.
 The last gathering in 2015 was in Philadelphia, after which the Pope chose the archdiocese of Dublin to host this year’s meeting.
 The WMF falls under the remit of a new Dicastery for the Laity, Family and Life, which was established in September 2016 under the prefecture of the Irish-born former bishop of Dallas, Cardinal Kevin Joseph Farrell.

 Under the theme of "The Gospel of the Family: Joy for the World", the Irish meeting from August 21 to 26 will comprise four events: a national opening which will take place simultaneously in the 26 Irish dioceses; a major three-day congress' a festival and concert in which people from all continents will share their personal stories of their faith, and, finally, a solemn Eucharistic celebration.
 In short, the WMF is a call for renewal not just in Ireland but throughout the church.